 The floodlights provide a broad wash of light that highlights the entire structure, while spotlights are used to accentuate specific architectural features.
 The use of LEDs allows for dynamic colour changes, enabling the Opera House to participate in global events and celebrations by adopting different colour schemes.
 For example, the sails are lit in green and gold during Australian national celebrations, pink during Breast Cancer Awareness Month, and various other colours for international events.

-Lighting Installations & Projections
+Lighting Installations and Projections

 In addition to its standard illumination, the Sydney Opera House has become a canvas for light artists and projection designers.
 One of the most notable events that feature the Opera House’s lighting is the annual Vivid Sydney festival.
 During this event, the sails of the Opera House are transformed into a canvas for breathtaking light projections and animations.